Fall of Ghis

 |Notable places||Great Pyramid|

 Old Ghis is a ruined city in Essos.
 It is located in southwestern Ghiscar, east across the Gulf of Grief from the Valyrian peninsula.
-As Ghis, it was the capital city of the ancient Ghiscari Empire.
+As Ghis, it was the capital city of the Old Empire of Ghis.
 The ancient city of Ghis is one of the oldest known cultures and nations in the world.
 Its founding and golden age predate that of its successor, Valyria, by thousands of years.

 Ghis was founded by Grazdan the Great.
 Its emblem was a harpy, which had a woman's torso, the wings of a bat instead of arms, the legs of an eagle, and a scorpion's tail.
 In its claws rested a thunderbolt.

 In the dawn of days the city of Ghis opened its gates and poured fourth its lockstep legions to control Slaver's Bay and the Gulf of Grief.
-With their lockstep discipline and absolute obedience they ground entire nations beneath their boots and planted the harpy in every corner of the known world.
-What they did not destroy they enslaved.
+With their lockstep discipline and absolute obedience the Old Empire of Ghis ground entire nations beneath their boots, destroying that which they did not enslave.
 Although slavery was already present in the world until the Ghiscari it was never an art.
-The slavelords grew rich and fat as pyramids were raised around them, pleasure houses were filled and fighting pits were open.
+The slave lords grew rich and fat as pyramids were raised around them, pleasure houses were filled, and fighting pits were opened.
 No one remembers if the waters around Ghis had names before the empire but ever since they have been known only as Slaver's Bay and the Gulf of Grief.

-Ghis was brought to ruin following a series of wars with the Valyrian Freehold 5,000 years ago.
+Ghis was brought to ruin following a series of Ghiscari Wars with the Valyrian Freehold 5,000 years ago.
 Ghiscar fought with Valyria five times, losing each time because of Valyria's dragons.
-Ghis's legions were shattered in the final war.
-The best of their legions burned while the others broke.
-Its brick walls were pulled down, its streets and buildings were turned to ash and cinder by dragonflame, and its fields were sown with salt, sulfur, and skulls.
+Ghis's lockstep legions were shattered in the final war, the best of their legions burned while the others broke.
+The city's brick walls were pulled down, its streets and buildings were turned to ash and cinder by dragonflame, and its fields were sown with salt, sulfur, and skulls.